mattyoung101/tamara/papers/slides/sandia_presentation.typ

 TODO

 == Verification
-Designing an EDA pass means verification needs to be taken very seriously.
+// Designing an EDA pass means verification needs to be taken very seriously.
+//

-#pause
+// #pause

-I plan to have a comprehensive verification procedure using formal methods, simulation and fuzzing.
+//I plan to have a

+Comprehensive verification procedure using formal methods, simulation and fuzzing.

-All driven by SymbiYosys tools _eqy_ and _mcy_ (in turn driven by theorem provers/SAT solvers)
+Driven by SymbiYosys tools _eqy_ and _mcy_
+- In turn driven by theorem provers/SAT solvers

 == Formal verification
 Equivalence checking: Formally verify that the circuit is functionally equivalent before and after the TaMaRa